Skip to main content

 Must-Try Dishes: Olive Oil with Rosemary & Sea Salt, Stracciatella, Lavender Panna Cotta Blueberry Swirl

-What makes it special: House-made gelato with adventurous seasonal flavors and vegan picks.
+What Makes it Special: House-made gelato with adventurous seasonal flavors and vegan picks.

 French bistro known for holiday prix-fixe evenings and classic preparations.
 Expect traditional plates with careful plating in a compact North Main dining room.